United States occupation of Haiti: Haitian Revolution and US relations

-By the 1890s, Haiti became reliant on importing most of its goods from the U.S. while it exported the majority of its production to France.
-The Roosevelt Corollary, which instituted an interventionist attitude in U.S. foreign policy towards Latin America, also affected relations with Haiti.
-By 1910, President William Howard Taft attempted to introduce U.S. businesses to Haiti in order to deter European influence and granted a large loan to Haiti to pay off its foreign debt, though this proved to be fruitless due to the size of the debt.
+By the 1890s, Haiti became reliant on importing most of its goods from the US while it exported the majority of its production to France.
+The Roosevelt Corollary, which instituted an interventionist attitude in US foreign policy towards Latin America, affected relations with Haiti.
+By 1910, President William Howard Taft attempted to introduce US businesses to Haiti in order to deter European influence and granted a large loan to Haiti to pay off its foreign debt, though this proved to be fruitless due to the size of the debt.